Bright Memory Infinite is the first game we've seen from the Xbox Series X - watch the trailer now

-The Xbox Series X gameplay reveal is underway right now and the first trailer we've seen is for Bright Memory Infinite.
+The Xbox Series X gameplay reveal brought with it a smattering on new titles you can expect on the next-gen console, and the first trailer we saw was for Bright Memory Infinite.

 You can see the trailer made in-engine on the upcoming Xbox Series X below.